danielsievers/housetemp/homeassistant/custom_components/housetemp/README.md

 5. Click **Add** and then **Download**.
 6. Restart Home Assistant.

-*Note: The component will automatically install the required `housetemp` library from PyPI.*
+*Note: The core logic is now included with the component, so no external library installation is required.*

 ### Manual Installation
 1. Copy the `housetemp` directory from `homeassistant/custom_components/` to your Home Assistant's `custom_components` directory.
-2.  **Install Library**: You must also install the `housetemp` library into your Home Assistant's Python environment.
-    *   If you haven't published to PyPI yet, navigate to the root of this repository and run:
-        ```bash
-        pip install .
-        ```
-3. Restart Home Assistant.
+2. Restart Home Assistant.

 ## Configuration